Shorthead redhorse: Life history

 The shorthead redhorse spawning season ranges from March to June, depending on location.
 In order to spawn, the water temperature has to be between 7 and 16 C. Shorthead redhorse spawn once a year and will travel either upstream or downstream to reach their spawning ground.
 Spawning areas are usually smaller rivers or steams.
 They are locally migrant so they do not travel long distances to get their spawning area.
 Shorthead redhorse spawn in shallows at the edges of sand bars or in riffles over gravel substrate.
 During spawning, females can produce anywhere from 18,000 to 44,000 eggs.
-It can take anywhere from 2-5, even 6 years for a shorthead redhorse to become sexually mature.
+It can take anywhere from 2–5, even 6 years for a shorthead redhorse to become sexually mature.
 In northern areas of cooler water, growth rates tend to be lower than more southern, warmer areas.
 The average life span of the shorthead redhorse varies depending on location.
-More northern locations with cooler water tend to have shorthead redhorse that can live to be older than 17 years of age.
+More northern locations with cooler water tend to have shorthead redhorse that can live to be approximately 20 years of age.
 Typical adult size is 12–18 in in length, and 2–3 lbs, although some individuals can reach up to 25 in in length and 6 lbs in weight.
 However, in more southern, warmer water areas, such as the Kankakee River, the average max age is only six to seven.
 As mentioned previously, the construction of dams has not had a large effect on the population of shorthead redhorse, but it has had some effect.
 The dams affect the shorthead redhorse just as they do other fish by blocking migration pathways to spawning areas.
-Because of the wide range and great abundance of the shorthead redhorse, no negative effects of dams have been accounted for in their population.

-Current management
+Current management and wanton waste

 The shorthead redhorse is abundant across its range and has one of the largest ranges of any sucker.
-This species is not endangered or threatened and is not currently at risk.
+This species is not currently endangered or threatened, but has become subject to unregulated bowfishing and wanton waste in the 21st century.
+In some states like Minnesota, shorthead redhorse disposal from 21st century tournament bowfishing exceeds that of commercial harvest by at least 200 times.
 As of 2002 there was no management plan for the shorthead redhorse.

 Relationship with humans

-Its small size limits the appeal of shorthead redhorse as a game fish.
-The shorthead redhorse is said to be one of the better tasting fish, however there are many little bones throughout the meat making it unappealing to many American consumers.
+The shorthead redhorse is becoming a popular game fish for anglers, and a kill-and-dump sportfish via bowfishing.
+The shorthead redhorse is said to be one of the better tasting fish, however there are many little bones throughout the meat making it superficially unappealing to many American consumers.
 The meat also spoils rapidly in warm temperatures making it hard to transport.
 Shorthead redhorse play a key role in their ecosystems as prey for larger game fish.
 They are often used for bait if caught small enough.
 Humans impact the population the most through chemical contamination of their habitat.
 Bioaccumulation of chemicals is common in fish that feed near the benthic zone, like the shorthead redhorse.
 The current IGFA all tackle world record for the species stands at 5 lbs 6 oz, caught from the Prairie River in Minnesota, USA on May 4, 1988 by angler Greg Clusiau.